minerllabs/public-site/competition/index.md

 All submissions are through [AIcrowd](https://www.aicrowd.com/challenges/neurips-2020-minerl-competition).
 There you can find detailed rules and as well as the leaderboard.
-Additionally, Preferred Networks has released reference RL implementations available [ on github](https://github.com/minerllabs/baselines).
+Additionally, Preferred Networks is releasing reference RL implementations available soon!
+   Previous baselines can be found [ on github](https://github.com/minerllabs/baselines).

 <h4 style="width: 100%; text-align: left;"> Round 1 </h4>